RaymondSHANG/RaymondSHANG.github.io/_posts/2025-04-18-5dgai-agentic-supply-chain-acharya.md

 </a>) {{end}}

 ### Highlights
 This project leverages Generative AI to develop an intelligent assistant designed to enhance supply chain management.
-The system employs a multi-agent architecture, utilizing LangGraph to orchestrate decision-making and interactions among the agents.
+The system employs a LangGraph workflow to orchestrate decision-making and interactions between a primary Generative AI agent and a clarification node.
 To improve the accuracy of question reasoning and data retrieval, the project incorporates several advanced prompting techniques and tools:

-- ✅ Multi-Agent System with LangGraph: LangGraph is used to define the workflow and communication pathways between 4 different Generative AI agents designed for specific tasks, enabling collaborative problem-solving within the supply chain context.
+- ✅ Agent System with LangGraph: LangGraph is used to define the workflow and communication pathways between a primary Generative AI agent, designed for core supply chain tasks, and a clarification node, which handles user interaction and ambiguity resolution.
+This structure enables a focused agent to perform its primary function while the clarification node manages the conversational flow.
-- ✅ Few-Shot Prompting and Chain-of-Thought Prompting: These prompting strategies are employed to guide the LLMs in generating more accurate and reasoned responses, particularly when dealing with complex supply chain queries.
-We are 4 Agents here, based on the designed task, each agent used their own specific prompt optimized for their tasks using Few-Shot Prompting and Chain-of-Thought Prompting.
+- ✅ Few-Shot and Chain-of-Thought Prompting: These prompting strategies are employed to guide the primary LLM agent in generating more accurate and reasoned responses, particularly when dealing with complex supply chain queries.
+The primary agent uses a prompt optimized for its core tasks, leveraging Few-Shot and Chain-of-Thought prompting.
 - ✅ Function Calling: This technique is utilized to retrieve relevant data schemas, database constraints, and query results from external data sources (supply chain database), ensuring the agents have access to necessary information.
-- ✅ Structured output for Agent Communication: Agents exchange information in JSON format, providing a standardized and structured way to share data and updates throughout the decision-making process.
+- ✅ Structured Output: The primary agent and the clarification node exchange information in dict format within the LangGraph workflow, providing a standardized and structured way to share data and updates throughout the decision-making process.
+Additionally, the final response from agent is formated so that human could read easily.

 By combining these technologies, the project aims to create a more robust and optimized approach to supply chain management, enabling more informed and efficient decision-making.

-## Problem Overview: Why Are the Shelves Empty—or Overflowing?
+### Problem Overview: Why Are the Shelves Empty—or Overflowing?
 Imagine walking into your local store looking for eggs, only to find the shelves bare.
 Or picture a store associate asking, "Why are we getting so many eggs we can’t sell?"
 These everyday questions reflect a deeper issue in the retail supply chain: inventory mismanagement.
 Whether it’s understocking that disappoints customers or overstocking that drives up waste and cost, the underlying problem is surprisingly complex.

 These problems are not just operational—they’re strategic and systemic.
 From decisions about the physical supply network to individual item parameters affecting availability, the supply chain is governed by a vast, interdependent set of rules.

-## Our Solution: Supply Chain Acharya
+### Our Solution: Supply Chain Acharya
 To tackle this challenge, our team developed Supply Chain Acharya, a GenAI-powered assistant built on top of a Digital Twin of a simplified retail supply chain.

 With this assistant, we could just tell it what we want, and it would: